Bigoli and the bigolaro!

 Some more bigoli history!

 From the end of 17th century, Abundance’s ‘bigolaro’, as it was called, became popular in the north-east of Italy.
-It was used mostly by poorer families because they could make a very inexpensive dough with it, which didn’t include eggs.
+It was used mostly by poorer families because they could make a very inexpensive pasta with it, which didn’t include eggs.
 Nowadays fresh bigoli are often made with eggs, especially duck eggs, but at that time, eggs were used as coins in exchange for goods, so one egg could buy its equivalent weight in sugar or salt.
-Since most families had their own chickens, eggs were not scarce, but they were used primarily as ‘money’.
+Since most families had their own chickens, eggs were not scarce, but they were used primarily as ‘money’ by the poor.

 In the past, the bigoli dough was made from flour, a pinch of salt and enough water to make it firm but elastic.
 The bigolaro was fixed to a table, or some types could be attached to a stool on which the person operating the bigolaro would sit.
 As soon as they were made, the bigoli were hung to dry over sticks suspended between two chairs.
 Locally, these sticks were called ‘perteghe’ or ‘perteghete’, depending on their length.

-Traditionally, bigoli are eaten with a duck ragu or a meat sauce, as well as with anchovies (or salted sardines) or in the Lake Garda area, with a lake fish known as Alborelle.
-This pasta was and is the most common dish eaten in Veneto during days of abstinence and fasting such as Christmas Eve, Ash Wednesday and Good Friday.
+Traditionally, this pasta is eaten with a duck ragu or a meat sauce or sausage ragu, as well as with anchovies (or salted sardines) or in the Lake Garda area, with a lake fish known as Alborelle.
+It is also the most common pasta eaten in Veneto during days of abstinence and fasting such as Christmas Eve, Ash Wednesday and Good Friday.

 Almost all the cities in Veneto had and have ‘bigoli in sauce’ days, when this pasta is prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
 However, it is also traditionally served with turnip greens and sausage, swordfish and cherry tomatoes, gorgonzola cheese or with goose and porcini mushrooms, or just with the porcini.
 Whichever bigoli dish you choose to try, if you haven’t eaten bigoli before, I guarantee you will love them!